Artemus Roberts: Early life

-Artemus Roberts was born on October 28, 1841 in Richmond, Indiana.
+Artemus Roberts was born on October 28, 1841, in Richmond, Indiana.
 His parents moved the family to Pendleton, Indiana in 1852, where he lived until attending University of Michigan, at Ann Arbor, in 1863.

 Career

 After graduating from the University of Michigan, Roberts worked as an architect with his brother, Thomas Roberts, a contractor in Richmond, Indiana.
 In the fall of 1869 he took a position at a Chicago firm.
 Due to work being scarce he travelled west to Lincoln, Nebraska with two acquaintances that happened to be from Pendleton, Indiana.
-He worked with his partner Alfred W. Woods from 1890–1903.
+He worked with his partner Alfred W. Woods from 1890 to 1903.
 His first commissioned work in Lincoln was to design some furniture for the executive offices at the State Capitol.
 At the time however he was informed that he would not be paid for the work until legislature met in the following winter to have an appropriation made.
 Falling on hard times, Roberts searched for other work in the area.
 This search eventually lead him to a cornfield in the now downtown Lincoln area.
 At first he was laughed at for his approach as his “hands were too white,” but he proved himself on the first day.
 The owner then offered him a vacant house on his property and the next day he was officially on the job.

 After working as a farm hand and carpenter he finally had the opportunity to work on the original Lincoln High School.
-He was later involved in the repair of the foundations of the State University building, the first building on Lincoln’s campus.
+He was later involved in the repair of the foundations of the State University building, the first building on Lincoln's campus.
 Perhaps his most well known project is the Fairview House.
 Even though this is his most known project, it may be one that he was least proud of.
 It incorporated many different ideas and styles that Mrs. Bryan insisted on having, which he then deemed to have no style.